 Enterprise Advisers are business volunteers who work in senior roles.
 They volunteer their time and help schools to increase their engagement with local businesses and provide access to local careers resources.
 JHGS have two Enterprise Advisors:-

-Mark and Samantha are in place to support JHGS in providing commercial insights to the school, topics in the curriculum and engaging local businesses.
+Mark provides commercial insights to the school, topics in the curriculum and assists in engaging local businesses